A lot or a little?

 Director Catherine Hardwicke nails the teen emotions and relationships, and she stays surprisingly faithful to the novel.
 But while the Bella-Edward romance is appropriately swoony, other parts of the film are quite schlocky and even unintentionally funny (like Edward's facial expressions at his first whiff of Bella's intoxicating scent).
 While some of the supporting cast is spot-on (Ashley Greene is pixie-ish and graceful as prescient vampire Alice, and Burke's Charlie is exactly the kind of loving-but-hands-off father Meyer describes), other characters -- like Jasper (Jackson Rathbone) and Rosalie (Nikki Reed) -- are reduced to one note.
 In Rathbone's case, he's a statue with overly gelled locks and a permanent look of irritation that got many laughs.
 But cosmetic issues aside, most of the characters -- right down to the villainous vampires led by James (Cam Gigandet) -- act like their counterparts in the novel.

-Families can talk about the various themes that have made the books such a huge success: first (and forbidden) love, restraint in getting intimate, everlasting and unconditional romance, and heart-thumping adventure.
+Families can talk about the various themes that have made Twilight and its sequels such a huge success: first (and forbidden) love, restraint in getting intimate, everlasting and unconditional romance, and heart-thumping adventure.

 Do you think Bella is a good role model for teen girls?
 Why or why not?
 Do you think she and Edward have a healthy relationship?

 If you've read the book, did the film meet your expectations?
 What changes were good for the film?
 What scenes did you miss from the novel?